paulbricman/paulbricman.github.io/docs/tools/autocards.md

 ### The Bookworm

 Bob is an avid reader.
 He's aiming for reaching the 50 books per year mark, while still remembering the important bits later on.
 As part of his evening routine, he turns on his reMarkable tablet, a maker-friendly e-reader, and opens a non-fiction book he got from a community-run platform.
 As he gets immersed in the book, he highlights all sorts of insights, nuggets, and gems which resonate with him.
 After finishing the book several days later, he runs it through Biff, an open source utility for extracting highlights made on the reMarkable tablet.
-He then pipes the annotations through Autocards, polishes some of the flashcards in the CSV, and imports the file in Anki.
+He then pipes the extracted annotations through Autocards, polishes some of the flashcards in the CSV, and imports the file in Anki.
 He's pretty sure he might have managed to implement the same workflow using the more popular Kindle e-reader, but he happens to be a big fan of open source.

-### The Self-Taught
+### The Student

+Charlie is a motivated student.
+He almost likes experimenting with study techniques more than actual learning, but he tries to strike a healthy balance regarding that.
+Throughout the day, he takes part in several lectures, some of which are online.
+During those, he tries to take concise notes which clearly capture important aspects of the material, while retaining the big-picture view.
+In order not to get caught up in making his notes look exceedingly aesthetic, he resorts to simply typing them out in Markdown, a light-weight markup language, using VS Code, an open source text editor.
+After the lecture, he goes through a k-probing session in order to better weave together what he just learned with his previous knowledge.
+While he's busy reflecting on the material, Autocards is starting up and working through the notes, ultimately generating several dozen flashcards listed in a CSV, which Charlie polishes and imports in Anki.

 ## Future Steps